 This course offers an introduction to psychodiagnostics relating to children and adults.
 Students acquire knowledge and skills in the field of psychodiagnostics in accordance with the guidelines of the Basic Registration Psychodiagnostics, a quality label of the Dutch Association of Psychologists (NIP).
 The lectures and work group sessions focus on diagnostic research into intelligence and personality, neuropsychology, psychopathologyand learning disorders.
 In the work group sessions, assignments are used to help students acquire practical knowledge of diagnostics for hypothesis testing, selecting research tools, and interpreting and reporting on the results.
-These workgroup sessions give excellent insight into the work field of a child / clinical psychologist (see learning objectives 1-3).
+These workgroup sessions give insight into the work field of a child / clinical psychologist (see learning objectives 1-4).
 The theoretical knowledge acquired in the lectures and assigned reading material is put into practice in the work group sessions, where the primary focus is on the diagnostic process, forming and testing hypotheses, the intake procedure and reporting.
-Both the lectures and the workgroup sessions will cover the ‘ethics of psychological assessment’ (e.g., confidentiality of clients’ information).
+Both the lectures and the workgroup sessions will cover the ‘ethics of psychological assessment’ (e.g., confidentiality of clients’ information, learning objective 5).

 For the timetable of this course please refer to MyTimetable